wagner-wutzke/microservices/README.md

 ## Building the containers with the Docker Maven Plugin
+In order to build the Docker image, the Docker Machine must be running and connected to the Docker Host.
+I installed [Docker Toolbox][toolbox] in my Windows 10 machine.

 The Docker Maven Plugin makes ones life easier, when changes in the service implementation are made constantly and re-build the docker image has to be done several times.
-In order to build the Docker image, the Docker Machine must be running and connected to the Docker Host.

 The Docker Maven Plugin needs a Dockerfile file within each microservice project.
 This is one plugin configuration I used: